 I hit the sleeping mat in my tent and passed out into a deep slumber not rousing until around 4pm that afternoon.
 The journey was nearly over.
 A celebratory cake tonight and possibly a beer tomorrow would be the equivalent of a podium finish for us.
 We would then break camp and head down to Stok Village to be picked up in the Jeeps and driven back to civilisation.

-It had been an epic trip and Stok Kangri had been a formidable foe but as I sped off down the dusty track in the Jeep the following day my mind was already dreaming of my next mountain in some far off exotic land and what exciting adventures could still lay ahead.
+It had been an epic trip and Stok Kangri had been a formidable foe but as I sped off down the dusty track in the Jeep the following morning my mind was already dreaming of the next mountain in another far off exotic land and what exciting adventures might still lie ahead.

 “Man discovers himself when he measures himself against an obstacle.”- Antoine de St. Exupery